OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

 openmediavault-autoshutdown plugin
 ==================================

-__Bugs reports:__  Please provide a _full_ Verbose or FAKE-Mode log with the git issue.
+__Bugs reports:__  Please provide a _full_ verbose or FAKE-Mode log with the git issue.

 How it works:
 -------------
-Autoshutdown, does some checks on the network and on the server status.
-A "cycle" is a set of checks run on the server.
+Autoshutdown, checks status of the network and the server status its self.
+The script runs a set of checks on the server known as a "cycle".
 Between the cycles the script goes into sleep for x seconds.
-The checks run on the system have a different priority from 0 = high to 6 = low:
+The checks run on the system have a different priority from 0 = highest to 6 = lowest:

 0. Stay up-range: UPHOURS (Server in the time range, where it should be online)
 1. Check for active IPs over network interfaces